dgyarmati/ds-visualizer/NOTES.md

 - add a clear command to console
 - command history styling
 - the editor is misaligned on smaller screen
+- console slides upon editor buttons when editor is resized, and behaves weirdly overall

 - need help? - modal